Frances Cleveland: Fashion and image

 Much of Cleveland's fame and media coverage focused on her appearance and her fashion, and her fashion choices were widely imitated by women throughout the United States.
-These included her hairstyle, a low knot over a shaved nape, which became known as the á la Cleveland.
+These included her hairstyle, a low knot over a shaved nape, which became known as the à la Cleveland.
 Her fashion choices and purchases influenced the behavior of consumers, and products she reportedly used enjoyed an increase in popularity.
 An article published by the Atlanta Constitution falsely stated that she no longer purchased bustles, causing a decline in their popularity.
 The Woman's Christian Temperance Union wrote to her requesting that she dress more modestly, fearing that she was setting a poor example.
 She declined to do so.

 Cleveland's immense popularity led to the extensive use of her image in advertising, and many products falsely claimed to have her endorsement.
 It became such a problem that a bill was introduced to Congress that would establish personality rights for women and criminalize the unauthorized use of a person's image, but the bill did not pass.
 Cleveland updated her fashion choices during her husband's second term.
 Reflecting the trends of the Gay Nineties, she wore tight gowns, feather boas, and picture hats.
 News articles on her activities continued to reference her sense of fashion in her old age.